ZSH64/lan/my-interview.md

 - How do you monitor and ensure the performance and health of your cloud infrastructure in a DevOps environment

-- How you protect your selve form the upgrade going wrong, how did you rolleback?
-- What are the potential challenges you might face when implementing Continuous Deployment?? and how did you go about overcoming it
 What would you say are mandatory steps in Continuse integration

 WHat security considratiion do you consider when you building a system? what doose key security considration?what is the pricnisples you apply?